EmilRais/paradise/README.md

     ✓ rejects if any fields are rejected
     ✓ accepts when no fields are rejected

+### OptionalFieldsRule
+    ✓ ignores missing values
+    ✓ ignores values that are not objects
+    ✓ ignores missing fields
+    ✓ rejects if any fields are rejected
+    ✓ accepts when no fields are rejected

 ### BooleanRule
     ✓ ignores missing values
     ✓ rejects non-boolean values